-Can One Mini Split Cool Multiple Rooms?
+Can One Mini-Split Cool Multiple Rooms?
+(With BTU Chart for Room Size)

-Can One Mini Split Cool Multiple Rooms
+Can One Mini-Split Cool Multiple Rooms?

-When it comes to cooling down a large space, a mini-split is a great option.
+When it comes to cooling down a large space, a mini-split can be a great option.
 Not only can they cool multiple rooms, but they’re also relatively inexpensive to operate.
 Plus, they’re small enough to fit in most spaces.
 That said, there are a few things you should keep in mind when choosing one for your home.

 The first is that mini-splits typically only have one or two fan speeds.
 If you need more options, you’ll want to look into an electric central air conditioning unit.